-Eligible drivers for the FIA Junior Championship must have been born after 1 November 1988.
+Eligible drivers for the FIA Junior Championship must have been born after 1 November 1989.

-4 rallies (or 50% whichever is the greater).
+5 rallies.
 This applies to all the titles awarded within the framework of this Championship.

 For the final classification of the various categories of the Championship, the number of results taken into account shall be as follows: